kamerynjw/kamerynjw.github.io/teaching/2020/math321.md

 * I wrote up a sample snippet of mathematical writing, to demonstrate how mathematicians organize their writing.
 It's similar to what I asked you to do for homework 5, but simpler (since I asked some of you to revise and resubmit homework 5, so I didn't want to spoil the answer).
 You can find the [pdf here]({{ page.url}}sol5.pdf) and the [LaTeX source here]({{ page.url}}sol5.pdf).

-* The midterm for the class will be next week (week of October 12).
-It will have two components, equally weighted in your grade.
-One component will be a written, take-home exam.
-In this, I will ask you to write a few proofs.
-Your final submission should adhere to the standards of written mathematics.
-You should use complete sentences, write in paragraphs, clearly explain each step, and so on.
-(See also the guidelines linked in the announcement below.)

-    The other component will be an oral exam.
-We will meet for 5 to 10 minutes for me to ask you a few brief questions about the material, and for me to see how you think about them.
-This will take place over the two class meetings for the week.
-I've emailed you a signup sheet to schedule your time.
-The way we will do it is, we will meet at the usual zoom meeting for the class.
-While I meet with you individually for the oral exams, you will meet in groups to read each others' proofs for homework 5, and give each other feedback.

 * Here are some resources on guidelines for writing mathematics:

     * [From Francis Su at Harvey Mudd College.](https://math.hmc.edu/su/writing-math-well/)